Field: Japanese Literature

 Advisor: Tomi Suzuki

-Daniel is a PhD student in Japanese literature.
-His dissertaton, “Languages of Critical Enlightenment: Science, Aesthetics, and Literature in Meiji Japan,” reexamines major threads of intellectual and cultural activity of the Meiji period (1868-1912) through the lens of translation, highlighting how language emerged as a key intersectional node at which critical perspectives come to the forefront.
+Daniel is a PhD candidate in Japanese literature and cultural history.
+His dissertation, “Languages of Critical Enlightenment: Science, Literature, and the Aesthetics of Writing in Meiji Japan,” examines emergent cultures of knowledge production, organization and circulation in the Meiji period (1868-1912).
+In particular, his work focuses on how the demands of translation brought issues of language, orthography, and rhetoric to the forefront in the critical engagement with Euro-American conceptions of nature and society.
 Before joining Columbia’s EALAC department, Daniel received a BA in Mathematics at Princeton in 2014, and an MA in Statistics at Stanford in 2016.
 He is also an avid rock musician and language learner.